-- A. Provide detailed training for employees prior to assignment of duties and equipment. - B. Explain to employees safety procedures relevant to their specific duties and enforce compliance with the standards in this manual. - C. Instruct personnel under their direction in the procedures required to ensure facilities and equipment are maintained in a safe condition. - D. Conduct regularly scheduled training meetings for all employees to ensure safe operation of equipment. - E. Provide personnel with appropriate safety equipment, devices, and clothing, and demonstrate proper usage prior to operation of equipment or performance of hazardous tasks. - F. Control unsafe practices and actions of employees. - G. Inspect work areas for hazardous conditions and initiate prompt corrective action(s). - H. Maintain good housekeeping practices in work areas. - I. Report unsafe conditions, equipment, and practices observed to the Safety Officer or committee member. - J. Investigate accidents promptly and complete necessary forms. - K. Seek prompt medical treatment, including transportation, if necessary, for employees who are injured. - L. Ensure employees are familiar with police and fire emergency procedures. - M. Notify the immediate supervisor if any employee appears to be physically or emotionally incapable of performing duties in a safe manner. - N. Provide and explain location of Material Safety Data Sheets (MSDS) to all persons who may potentially be exposed to hazardous materials. - O. Enforce the College's Designated Tobacco Use Areas. - P. Enforce the College's I.D.
+- A. Provide detailed training for employees prior to assignment of duties and equipment. - B. Explain to employees' safety procedures relevant to their specific duties and enforce compliance with the standards in this manual. - C. Instruct personnel under their direction in the procedures required to ensure facilities

+- and equipment are maintained in a safe condition. - D. Conduct regularly scheduled training meetings for all employees to ensure safe operation of equipment. - E. Provide personnel with appropriate safety equipment, devices, and clothing, and demonstrate proper usage prior to operation of equipment or performance of hazardous tasks. - F. Control unsafe practices and actions of employees. - G. Inspect work areas for hazardous conditions and initiate prompt corrective action(s). - H. Maintain good housekeeping practices in work areas. - Report on unsafe conditions, equipment, and practices observed to the Safety Officer or committee member. - J. Investigate accidents promptly and complete necessary forms. - K. Seek prompt medical treatment, including transportation, if necessary, for employees who are injured. - L. Ensure employees are familiar with police and fire emergency procedures. - M. Notify the immediate supervisor if any employee appears to be physically or emotionally incapable of performing duties in a safe manner. - N. Provide and explain the location of Safety Data Sheets (SDS) to all personswho may potentially be exposed to hazardous materials. - O. Enforce the College's Designated Tobacco Use Areas. - P. Enforce the College's I.D.
 Badge requirements.
 Everyone is required to wear and clearly display a Spartan-issued identification badge while on campus.
-All staff and students are expected to wear and clearly display their photo badges. - Q. Encourage recommendations from employees to the department for improving safety and commend employees who maintain a safe environment and accident-free work record or who develop unique safety devices or practices for their work area. - R. Review, understand and follow Spartan College Spill Prevention Countermeasure and Containment Plan.
+All staff and students are expected to wear and clearly display their photo badges. - Q. Encourage recommendations from employees to the department for improving safety and commend employees who maintain a safe environment and accident-free work record or who develop unique safety devices or practices for their work area.